crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 ﻿# Actions

-An action is a single step an agent can take to reach a goal.
-An action has requirements and effects based on which actions are chained together.
+In the GOAP system, an action represents a discrete step an agent can undertake to achieve a specific goal.
+Actions are defined by their requirements and effects, which guide the chaining of actions to form a plan.

+## Components of an Action

-An action consists of 3 parts:
+Actions are composed of three primary parts:

-- Config
-- Action class
-- Action data
+1. **Config**: Configuration settings for the action.
+2. **Action Class**: The logic and behavior of the action.
+3. **Action Data**: Temporary data storage for the action's state.

-## Action config
+## Action Config

-A config needs to be created.
-This config consists of a couple settings needed to run the action and connect it in the GOAP graph.
+The configuration provides essential settings for the action, enabling its integration into the GOAP graph.

 ### Conditions

-Conditions is a list of world states that need to be true in order to perform this action.
-Each condition references a world key, and whether the value should be true or false.
+Conditions are a set of world states that must be met for the action to be executable.
+Each condition references a `WorldKey` and specifies whether its value should be true or false.

 ### Effects

-Effects is a list of world states that will be true (or false) after performing this action.
-Each effect references a world key, and whether the resulting value will be true or false.
+Effects describe the changes in world states that result from performing the action.
+Each effect references a `WorldKey` and indicates the expected outcome (true or false).

 ### BaseCost

-The base cost of this action.
-This is the cost of the action itself, without any additional costs added by the planner (distance for example).
+This represents the inherent cost of executing the action, excluding any additional costs (like distance) that the planner might add.

 ### Target

-Each action has a target position.
-An agent will first move towards this position before performing the action (based on the `MoveMode`).
-A position is represented by a TargetKey.
-For example `ClosestApple` or `ClosestEnemy`.
+Every action has an associated target position.
+Before executing the action, the agent will move towards this target, depending on the `MoveMode`.
+Targets are identified using `TargetKey`, such as `ClosestApple` or `ClosestEnemy`.

 ### InRange

-If the agent is not in range of the target position, it will move towards it.
-This value determines how close the agent needs to be to the target position before performing the action.
+This value specifies the proximity required between the agent and the target position before the action can commence.

 ## MoveMode

-The move mode determines how the agent handles movement in combination with the action.
-There are 2 different modes:
+`MoveMode` determines how the action and movement are coordinated:

-- `MoveBeforePerforming`: The agent will move towards the target position before performing the action.
+- **MoveBeforePerforming**: The agent moves to the target position before initiating the action.
-- `PerformWhileMoving`: The agent will move towards the target position and perform the action at the same time.
+- **PerformWhileMoving**: The agent concurrently moves to the target and executes the action.

 ## Action Data

-The action data is used to store the state of the action for a single agent.
-This data is not persistent between agents or between multiple runs of the same action.
+Action data provides temporary storage for the action's state for an individual agent.
+This data is not shared across agents or across multiple invocations of the same action.

 ### Action Data Injection

-Often you need a reference to other classes on the agent.
-To do this you can use the `GetComponent` attribute.
-This will provide you with a cached instance of the component.
-This is useful for performance reasons, since the `GetComponent` method is quite expensive.
+To reference other classes on the agent, use the `GetComponent` attribute.
+This provides a cached component instance, optimizing performance by avoiding frequent `GetComponent` calls.

 {% code lineNumbers="true" %}
 ```csharp